jahnf/Projecteur/README.md

 shortcuts in your window manager (e.g. GNOME) to run the commands `projecteur -c spot=on` and `projecteur -c spot=off` or `projecteur -c spot=toggle`, and therefore turning the spot on and off with a keyboard shortcut.

+A complete list the properties that can be set via the command line, can be listed with the `--help-all` command line option.

 ### Using Projecteur without a device